dnguyen800/dnguyen800.github.io/_posts/2019-04-14-multiroom-audio.md

       <figure class="align-left">
        <img src="assets\images\product-photo\insignia-speaker.png" alt=""/>
        <figcaption>
-         The large version of the Insignia speaker. <b>|  Best Buy</b>
+         The large version of the Insignia speaker. <strong>|  Best Buy</strong>
        </figcaption>
        </figure>
 	  <h2>Insignia Large Speaker with Google Assistant</h2>
-      <p><b>For those who want multi-room audio without breaking the bank, the Insignia Large Speaker with Google Assistant from Best Buy is a good value when it goes on sale for $35.</b>  It sounds slightly better than the Google Home speakers, and has a few nifty features like a battery that lasts for three hours, and a LED display to show the time and temperature.
+      <p><strong>For those who want multi-room audio without breaking the bank, the <a href="https://www.bestbuy.com/site/insignia-voice-smart-portable-bluetooth-speaker-and-alarm-clock-with-google-assistant-gray-black/5865906.p?skuId=5865906">Insignia Large Speaker with Google Assistant</a> from Best Buy is a good value when it goes on sale for $35.</strong>  It sounds slightly better than the Google Home speakers, and has a few nifty features like a battery that lasts for three hours, and a LED display to show the time and temperature.
 I was able to outfit my home with these speakers for under $200!
 This is more of a brag than recommendation since the sale is over, but do check Slickdeals periodically if it appears again.
 There is one big problem with these speakers, which I will go into detail below.
       </p>
 <h3>The Problems</h3>
 <p>I’ve tested these speakers thoroughly for months now, and they’re great, except for one significant issue.
 The sound cuts off when playing low-sounding music — it’s especially noticeable on classical, piano, or acoustic songs.
 The problem fades away by increasing the volume, but listening to classical volume at high volume is a bit of an oxymoron.
 Firmware updates haven’t resolved the issue yet in the past year, so it’s likely to be a hardware issue that may never be resolved.
 That is unfortunate because I am a big fan of these speakers.